HiroIshida/tinyfk/README.md

     with_jacobian=True,
 )
 ```
+Also, simple inverse-kinematics demo is available in `python/example/ik.py`.

 ### For debugging
 For debugging or developing, it's better using cmake directly rather than using `pip`.
 In this case, please use